desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 apply as in [@!RFC8078].

-The level of rigor in (#bootstrapping) is needed to prevent publication of a half-backed DS RRset (authorized only under a subset of NS hostnames).
+The level of rigor in (#bootstrapping) is needed to prevent publication of a half-baked DS RRset (authorized only under a subset of NS hostnames).
-This ensures that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.
+This ensures, for example, that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.
 [ TODO In principle, this applies to any CDS update.
 Should we phrase it as a general update to [@!RFC8078]? ]